sshresthh/sshjarvis/README.md

 - Develop a web interface for easy configuration and monitoring.
 - Implement multi-user support with individual preferences.

-## Conclusion

-##### sshJarvis demonstrates the power of automation in solving real-world scheduling challenges.
-By leveraging asyncio for efficient chat monitoring and employing clever parsing techniques, this bot significantly reduces the manual effort required in the shift-picking process.

 ## Installation

 1. Clone the repository: